 In 1997 and 1998, SCRI Scientists Robert Edwards and Tony Kennedy, in collaboration with physicists from Columbia University, Ohio State University, Fermilab, and Trinity College, Dublin, designed an inexpensive Teraflop scale massively parallel supercomputer suitable for work in Lattice QCD.
 Three computers were constructed, one of which, a 1,024 node/50 gigaflop version, was installed at FSU.

 The cost of the FSU 50 gigaflop computer was $175,000, which made it affordable to small research groups.
 The machine had three times the sustained speed of the other supercomputer (the Cray CM-2), and about a factor of 20 beyond anything else.
 The processors were widely used Texas Instruments Digital Signal Processors running at 50 MHz.

 18 CPUs, 9 GFLOPS Peak Speed, 4.5 GB Memory

-The SCRI installed a Silicon Graphics Inc. Origin 2000 in December, 1998.
-A hypercube of Cray Links interconnected the Origin 2000's processors, each of which were a bidirectioanl 1.6 GB/second pathway.
+The SCRI installed Silicon Graphics Inc. Origin 2000 in December 1998.
+A hypercube of Cray Links interconnected the Origin 2000's processors, each of which was a bi-directional 1.6 GB/second pathway.
 This enabled the system to move data around 6.4 Gigabytes per second.

 2000 - Teragold/Eclipse